rkotze/rkotze.github.io/_posts/2019-12-18-jwt-apollo-server-graphql.md

 Using the `validateTokens` function in the express middleware we can validate the tokens.
 The middleware will be called for every request to your server and for each request we will require the client to attach two headers `x-access-token` and `x-refresh-token` to access authorised endpoints.

-To tell the difference between the **decoded** tokens the code below looks for the `decodedToken.user.count` property to be defined indicating it is the refresh token.
-The important thing with the refresh is to check the count in the token matches what is return from the user data source token count.
+To tell the difference between the **decoded** tokens, the code below looks for the `decodedToken.user.count` property to be defined indicating it is the refresh token.
+The important thing with the refresh is to check the count in the token matches what is returned from the user data source token count.
 If it does not match then we don't regenerate the tokens.

 When the tokens are refreshed the data is sent back on the response object with the same header keys.
 To enable the client to read those headers the `Access-Control-Expose-Headers` needs to be set with the `keys` you want to expose.